An owning reference keeps an object alive. When a struct has no owning reference pointing to it anymore, the struct is deallocated.

 This would specifically check if that ?&Spaceship is the one-member subclass (Some<&Spaceship>) and if so, assigns its member to o.
 This is a conditional destructure, see Pattern Matching for more.

-We could also use a mat (match statement) here to check whether the ?&Spaceship contained anything.
+In future versions, we could also use a match (match statement) here to check whether the ?&Spaceship contained anything.

 These are planned features for Vale.
 See the roadmap for plans!